 Washington Street and Prospect Street, Brooklyn

 The best way to see New York is through the eyes of fellow New Yorkers, or at least through their Twitter feeds.
 Geolocation: DUMBO wraps along 190 feet of fencing and will stay up through fall 2014.
-The artists, Nate Larson and Marni Shindelman, blew up photos they found on Twitter of the area and wrote the original text above them.
+The artists, Nate Larson and Marni Shindelman blew up photos they found on Twitter in the area and wrote the original text above them.
 This makes every forgotten stoop and street corner important.
 What first appears to be a few chairs and some shrubbery turns into the location of an adorable coffee date.

 Randall’s Island Park, Manhattan

 In place until November, Ghost House is meant to be more than art; it’s a gift for the community to use.
-This 3-D structure is made entirely of chain-link fence and is big enough to serve as a baseball field or a concert venue.
+This 3-D structure is made entirely of a chain-link fence and is big enough to serve as a baseball field or a concert venue.
 Artist Kant Smith wanted to create a place in the park where people could go to meet, meditate, and have fun.
-Think of it as a community house that New Yorkers can use whenever they need a space – just as long as it’s not raining.
+Think of it as a community house that New Yorkers can use whenever they need space – just as long as it’s not raining.

 This exhibit by Flow.14 features three other artists from The Bronx Museum of Art’s emerging artists program, which gives young artists in the area a chance to showcase their vision on a large scale.